blanchemarion/biological_relativity/README.md

 This is a **demonstration mockup** with synthetic data:

-- ✅ Shows realistic interface and visualization
+- Shows realistic interface and visualization
-- ✅ Demonstrates concept of methylation manifold
+- Demonstrates concept of methylation manifold
-- ✅ Interactive intervention controls
+- Interactive intervention controls
-- ❌ Not based on real methylation data
-- ❌ Simplified intervention effect models
-- ❌ Does not replace actual clinical analysis

 ## Future Development